 “Broadcaster, presenter, writer, opinion former and charity campaigner Lauren Mahon is a force to be reckoned with”

 And how do you begin to describe the achievements of a self-made female boss; who took a devastating cancer diagnosis and turned it into an online platform with a following of hundreds of thousands?
-A girl who, following a biopsy, heard a Dr utter the words “I’m sorry, its not good news, it’s cancer” and started a fundraising community that raises significant amounts of money that goes directly to help fellow cancer sufferers.
+And started a fundraising community that raises significant amounts of money that goes directly to help fellow cancer sufferers.
 And a successful merchandise company.
 And a number one podcast.
 The list goes on.

 Charismatic, sympathetic and approachable, Lauren is the girl next door making a huge difference.
 Empowering and inspiring her audience, Lauren is looking forward to continuing her work in the world of broadcasting as well as working with brands to bring light and understanding to important issues affecting young people in today’s world.

 As part of our #WiproBreastCancerAwareness month, breast cancer survivors @iAmLaurenMahon (founder of @GIRLvsCANCER) and @Wipro’s own @ranakahl, share their incredibly moving accounts about life with the disease, and as survivors.
 Listen: https://t.co/fhfYv42uuf